Alaqian/Big-Data-Code/Hadoop/README.md

 ```python
 re.findall(r"[A-Za-z0-9]+(?:[-'][A-Za-z0-9]+)*", line.lower())
 ```
 However, this would also include possessive words such as `professor's` which might be undesired.
 Also, this returns a list of words instead of a sigle string and Professor Juan warned us about using lists.
-I am not sure if this is what he meant but it's already 3 pm and Sunday so I can't ask him.

 ### Line by line
 #TODO Explain why bigram and trigram counts are not accurate since the mapper reads the input line by line